Aubrey O'Day

 Aubrey Morgan O'Day (born February 11, 1984) is an American singer and reality television personality who has been a member of the girl group Danity Kane.
-Following discord among Danity Kane and with her mentor at the time, P. Diddy, O'Day was fired from the group in 2008, but reunited with them in 2013 before a second disbandment.
-Danity Kane reunited in 2018 as a trio.
-She also performed in the duo Dumblonde with former Danity Kane bandmate Shannon Bex from 2015 to 2019.
+Following discord among Danity Kane and with her mentor at the time, P. Diddy, O'Day was fired from the group in 2008, but she reunited with them in 2013 before a second disbandment, again in 2018 to 2020, where it became a trio, and since 2025.
+She also performed in the duo Dumblonde with former DK bandmate Shannon Bex from 2015 to 2019, and released music with former DK bandmate Dawn Richards in 2020 as Aubrey x Dawn.

 O'Day has modeled for magazines such as Blender and Playboy and performed on Broadway in Hairspray.
 In 2011, she signed a solo record deal with SRC/Universal Motown Records and released her debut EP Between Two Evils in 2013.

-Additionally, O'Day has made appearances on reality television shows, including the fifth season of The Celebrity Apprentice, Famously Single, Ex on the Beach, the British version of Celebrity Big Brother, The Masked Singer, and Dance Moms.
+Additionally, O'Day has made appearances on reality television shows, including her own show All About Aubrey, the fifth season of The Celebrity Apprentice, Famously Single, Marriage Boot Camp, Ex on the Beach, Celebrity Big Brother, and The Masked Singer.

 Early life

 O'Day began performing at age five.
 "I lived on the stage, and even at six, slept behind the seats of the theatre", she stated in an interview.
 According to her mother, when O'Day was four, she was at a performance of The Nutcracker and started to cry.
 Her mother asked her what was wrong and O'Day replied, "I'm sad that I'm sitting here and not up on stage."
 O'Day recalls that moment as the one in which she "officially" realized her love for entertainment.

 O'Day played lead characters in various musical productions, including Dorothy in The Wizard of Oz, Carmen in Fame, Sandy in Grease, Liesl in The Sound of Music, Tzeitel in Fiddler on the Roof, and Mimi in Rent.
 She also appeared in Annie.
 O'Day's childhood leaned heavily toward auditions and acting gigs more than school.
 The Notorious B.I.G., Sean "Puffy" Combs, Lauryn Hill, Janet Jackson and Christina Aguilera were her primary influences growing up.

 O'Day attended La Quinta High School.
 She later majored in political science and drama and graduated with a degree in political science from University of California, Irvine, and is a member of the Alpha Chi Omega sorority.
+She also attended Semester at Sea.